High Protein Foods – Essential To Good Health

 The value of protein is needed to help your body repair cells and make new ones.
 Protein is also important for growth and development in children, teens, and pregnant women.

 Here is a list of foods that contain have high levels of protein.
-These sources or groups of high protein foods can be used in your diet to ensure you receive sufficient amounts of protein daily.
+These sources or groups of high protein foods can be inserted into your diet to ensure you receive sufficient amounts of protein daily.

 - Legumes (beans and peas)